Meet the Gonzalez Lab at McGill University.

 Lab Manager

-Michelle studied freshwater food webs and species interactions during her MSc.
-She has since worked on projects with the Canadian LakePulse Network, the Large Experimental Array of Ponds (LEAP), Environmental & Climate Change Canada (ECCC), and the International Society of Limnology (SIL).
-She is passionate about applying broad field and lab techniques in creative ways to investigate freshwater systems.
-Michelle supports research activities and splits her time as a research assistant in a paleolimnology lab and lab manager in the Gonzalez Labs at McGill.
+I’m passionate about applying broad field and lab techniques in creative ways to investigate freshwater systems.
+I studied freshwater food webs and species interactions during my MSc.
+Since then, I worked on projects with the Canadian LakePulse Network, the Large Experimental Array of Ponds (LEAP), Environmental & Climate Change Canada (ECCC), and the International Society of Limnology (SIL).
+I support research activities and splits my time as a research assistant in a paleolimnology lab and lab manager in the Gonzalez Lab at McGill.